BMW X5 hybrid range, MPG, CO2 & charging

 BMW X5 hybrid range, MPG & CO2 emissions

-The X5 hybrid's battery capacity is 24kWh – double what you see from most plug-in hybrid vehicles in this class.
-This gives an official electric range of between 42 and 54 miles (the most of any PHEV on sale, at least until the Mercedes GLE 350 de and Polestar 1 plug-in hybrids) with the X5 capable of up to 83mph without assistance from the petrol engine.
+The X5 hybrid's battery capacity is 24kWh – double what you see from most plug-in hybrid vehicles.
+This gives an official electric range of up to 54 miles (bettered only by the Mercedes GLE 350 de and Polestar 1 plug-in hybrids) with the X5 capable of up to 83mph without assistance from the engine.

 Claimed fuel economy and CO2 emissions are 188-235mpg and 39-41g/km (with the latter dependent on wheel size).
 As with any plug-in hybrid, achieving that sort of fuel economy requires you to always make full use of the car's electric range, charging up as much as possible before every journey.

 BMW has worked hard to make sure the X5 hybrid's electric power is used as intelligently as possible.
 It uses data from the sat nav to calculate the most efficient combination of battery and petrol power on your journey.
 In practice, this works extremely well: enter a village and the car will run on the electric motor, but hit the motorway and the engine – an ultra-smooth unit, it must be said – takes priority.

 The maximum charging speed of the X5 hybrid is a mere 3.7kW.
 While this is fairly common for plug-in hybrids, the large size of the battery means stopping for a top-up at a public charger isn't realistic unless you’ve got several hours to spare.

 Plug the X5 into a home wallbox charger using the Type 2 cable and a full charge will take at least seven hours, or around 11 hours if you’ve only got a three-pin socket at your disposal.
 It's certainly a shame that the X5 can't at least offer a 7.4kW charging rate, as the Mercedes GLE does.